MatMasIt/notesArchive/latest/Inglese/2021/dicembre/martedì_14/10_14_00/appunti.md

 4. the creature tells its story to the scientist
 5. the scientist runs away
 6. all of the murders  (most of Frankestein's family is killed)
-7. victor goes on a hunt for the creature (they actually both are searching each other and want to kill each other)
+7. victor goes on a hunt for the creature (double hunt, victor wants to
 8. he meets Walton at the north pole

 the creature has no name
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NDc5NjQwMTksMjE0MzgwODEzNiwxOT
+eyJoaXN0b3J5IjpbLTExMDcxMjQxNDMsMjE0MzgwODEzNiwxOT
 Y3MzczNDMzLC0xOTc1NTU0Njg2LDY1MTY3MzgzNiwtMTAyNjQ3
 NTgyNV19
 -->